Jemurai/policy/policies/Asset_Management_Policy.md

 The tracking system shall be based on: [asset tracker](../materials/asset_tracker.csv).

+## Servers
+Jemurai servers and infrastructure will be tracked.
+A dynamic solution is acceptable.

 ## Computers
 Jemurai supplied computers shall be tracked in an asset tracking system.